spaghettidba/WorkloadTools/README.md

             "__type": "ExtendedEventsWorkloadListener",

             // For each Listener type you can supply your own script
-            // to customize the SqlTrace definition of the XE session
+            // to customize the SqlTrace definition or the XE session
             // definition.
 If you omit this parameter, the default
             // definition will be used, which is fine 99% of the time.
             "Source": "Listener\\ExtendedEvents\\sqlworkload.sql",